Marbodius of Rennes: Writings

-Homosexuality
+Sexuality

 Several of his poems speak of handsome boys and homosexual desires but reject physical relationships (An Argument Against Copulation Between People of Only One Sex).
 This exemplifies a tradition of medieval poetry which celebrated same-sex friendship while denouncing the wickedness of sexual relations.
-There was an increasing rejection of desire, specifically desires of the body, with the rise of asceticism during the Middle Ages within clerical communities as well as the general populous in Europe.
-This accounted for the disapproval of homosexual relationships; homosexuality went against newly forming categories of the sacredness of the flesh and distinct categories of male and female.
-Marbod is writing in the context of constructions of twelfth century French constructions of gender and sexuality.
-While distinctions between the male and female sex existed, sexuality was also strongly defined by power dynamics; it mattered if one had the ability to express one's sexual desires, whether physically or through text.
-Marbod had the power to write about it.
+This accounted for the disapproval of homosexual relationships; homosexuality went against the categories of the sacredness of the flesh and distinct categories of male and female.

-It is evident in other French didactic writing, such as that from Robert de Blois, that sexuality was largely paradoxical.
-Writers argued against sexualizing a person while simultaneously describing them in a sexual manor.
-It is feasible that Marbod both accepted and rejected homosexuality simultaneously, having a persona in his poetry that experienced same sex desire that operated under the Christian framework he lived in.
-This was not an uncommon stance to take as didactic poets of the Middle Ages often argued against what they believed in in order to demonstrate their argument skills.
+It is evident in other French didactic writing, such as that from Robert de Blois, that sexuality was largely complex.
+Writers argued against sexualizing a person while simultaneously describing them in an erotic manner.

-There is no direct evidence that Marbod participated in homosexual acts.
-However, some of his poems, such as the one where he sent an urgent demand that his beloved return if he wished the speaker to remain faithful to him, have nonetheless been interpreted to indicate that more than poetic invention was involved.
+There is no evidence that Marbod participated in homosexual acts.
 His friendships with Baudry of Bourgeuil, his junior, and Hildebart of Lavardin suggest this as well.
 Marbod dedicated much of his later works to Hildebart.
-All three of the men authored poems expressing homosexual desire, both lording it and denouncing it.
-The poetry these men were writing expressing homosexual acts reflected other communities of poets in Europe.
-Jewish communities in Spain similarly wrote about the beauty and allure of young men.
-The similarities in these communities of men writing about homosexuality implies a larger subculture of Medieval homosexuality outside of individual men.
+All three of the men authored some poems about homosexual desire.
+These poems reflected other communities of poets in Europe.
+Jewish communities in Spain similarly wrote about pederasty and the beauty and allure of young men.
+The similarities in these communities of men writing about homosexuality implies a larger subculture of Medieval literature outside of individual men.